darkwaterfoundation/docs/escape.md

 Each address jumper has a binary value - A0 = 1, A1 = 2, A3 = 4, A4 = 8

+The starting address for the ESCAPE board is 0x61 - if you look closely at the jumper pads labelled A0 you will see a small connection between them setting this jumper to 1.

-The starting address for the 640 board is 0x60 - if we solder jumper A0 then the address will be 0x60 + 1 = 0x61.
-Soldering A0 and A1 will give us 0x60 + 1 + 2 = 0x63
+If we solder jumper A1 then the address will be 0x61 + 2 = 0x63.
+Soldering A1 and A2 will give us 0x61 + 2 + 4 = 0x67

-## Setup your 640
+## Setup your ESCAPE

 Now that we know what each part of the board is for, it's time to solder all the connections - it doesn't matter what order you attach the connections to your board, but we've found that the order below is the simplest.